Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Discussion

 \section{Discussion}

 We presented an iterative method for removing Moiré artifacts present in attenuation, differential-phase, and dark-field images by correcting phase step positions by modeling higher order harmonics in our phase stepping analysis.
-The methods were generally applicable to the Talbot-Lau Interferometer and Modulated Phase Grating Interferometer, and could easily be applied to the Dual Phase Grating Interferometer, where where multiple harmonics are also observed \cite{bib:Yan2019}.
-While only 1 harmonic was necessary for the Talbot-Lau Interferometer in this instance, that will not be universally true, as it is possible to have more multiple harmonic components for a Talbot-Lau Interferometer.
-This shows that the methods presented are generally applicable to any phase-stepping grating interferometer, simply by an appropriate choice of maximum harmonics and regularization weights.
+The methods were generally applicable to the Talbot-Lau Interferometer and Modulated Phase Grating Interferometer, and could easily be applied to the Dual Phase Grating Interferometer, where multiple harmonics are also observed \cite{bib:Yan2019}.
+While only 1 harmonic was necessary for the Talbot-Lau Interferometer in this instance, that will not be universally true, as it is possible to have more harmonic components for a Talbot-Lau Interferometer \cite{bib:Viermetz}.
+For the MPGI, the fringes are directly resolvable, allowing Fourier analysis to be used to evaluate the harmonic components.
+Beyond the first harmonic, we observed a strong third harmonic component (stronger than the second) and therefore included up to three harmonics in the model.
+In contrast, for the Talbot–Lau configuration, overfitting effects were observed when harmonics beyond the first were included.
+This shows that the methods presented are generally applicable to any phase-stepping grating interferometer, simply by an appropriate choice for the number of harmonic stages and an appropriate regularization-to-loss scaling factor, $\delta$.